Skip to Main Content

 At LakeCross Veterinary Hospital, we process heartworm tests in our in-house laboratory, which allows us to get same-day results.
 If a cat tests positive, further tests may be ordered, and x-rays or ultrasounds may be required.
 While there is no drug approved to treat heartworms, the goal is to stabilize your cat and chart a long-term plan to manage the disease.

 Treating heartworm infections in cats is risky.
 Though the heartworms may clear up, the damage caused may be permanent.
-If worms have been detected in the lungs, your vet may recommend chest x-rays every t to 12 months.
+If worms have been detected in the lungs, your vet may recommend chest X-rays every 6 to 12 months.

 If mild symptoms are noted, small doses of prednisolone may be necessary to reduce inflammation.
 Severe heartworm disease could mean hospitalization so your cat can receive intravenous fluids, antibiotics, drugs to treat organ issues, and surgery in some cases.